rahulkj/rahulkj.github.io/_posts/2023-10-20-install-k8s-rpi4.md

 * Repeat this on all the nodes

-## Installing containerd and network plugins on all raspberri pi's
+## Installing containerd and network plugins on all raspberry pi's

 * To begin with, we will need to install the required packaged for container runtime, networking and vxlan for flannel to work.
 To do this, run the following command:
 ```